cy235/PostgreSQL_EKS/README.md

 postgres=#
 ```
-Next, we will test the persistence pf data volumes.
+Next, we will test the persistence of data volumes.
 We first create a new database and a table, and input some data, then we delete the pod and see whether the new pod has the previous input data.</br>
 First we creat a database named `pgtest` and quit.
 ```
 postgres=# create database pgtest;